How to treat low back pain

-- Application of heat and/or cold to alleviate pain and swelling
+- Application of hot or cold compresses to ease pain and swelling

-- Rest, and perhaps immobilization, if movement is too painful
+- Rest, especially if movement is too painful

-- Use of pain medication and/or anti-inflammatory drugs
+- Use of pain medication or anti-inflammatory drugs

 - Physical therapy

-You may find that, after a lengthy and diligent attempt at conservative treatment, your lower back pain has not improved.
+You may find that after an attempt at conservative treatment lasting weeks or months your low back pain has not improved.
 At this point, your doctor might consider surgery a viable option.
-If this is the case for you, look into Laser Spine Institute (LSI).
-At LSI, we use the most innovative technology to perform revolutionary, minimally invasive spine procedures to correct the most common spine conditions, including:
+If this is the case for you, contact Laser Spine Institute.
+Our surgeons use state-of-the-art technology to perform minimally invasive outpatient spine surgery that treats many common spine conditions, including:

 - Herniated disc